memgraph/docs/docs/reference-guide/memory-control.md

 sidebar_label: Controlling memory usage
 ---

-In Memgraph you can control memory usage by limiting, inspecting and deallocating memory.
+In Memgraph, you can control memory usage by limiting, inspecting and deallocating memory.

-You can control memory usage of:
+You can control the memory usage of:
  - a whole instance by setting the `--memory-limit` within the configuration file
  - a query by including the `QUERY MEMORY` clause at the end of a query
  - a procedure by including a `PROCEDURE MEMORY` clause